charles-l/zig-odin-raylib-template/README.md

-# zig-raylib-template
+# zig-odin-raylib-template

+**WIP**: not all bindings are available yet, and there are some bugs in the ABI that I have to figure out how to work around.

-A zig template for building games with raylib that compiles to a native exe or an emscripten app.
+A zig-build-powered template for building games with odin and raylib that compiles to a native exe or an emscripten app.

 To build for desktop: